adam-lafontaine/ProgrammingBlog/static_bv_client/public/content/posts/[007][Optimization].md

 ![alt text](https://github.com/adam-lafontaine/CMS/raw/master/img/%5B007%5D/simd_fma.png)

 All versions are slower than then their multiply counterparts.
 The fused multiply-add is technically one operation but it is clearly more work for the processor to perform.
-With compiler optimizations, the one and four wide implementations are faster than the 8 wide implementation.
+With compiler optimizations, the 1 and 4 wide implementations are faster than the 8 wide implementation.
 8 wide is still the same speed with our without compiler optimizations.

 ### Example - SIMD Hypotenuse 3D